A Few Hints On Showing Your Pygmy Goat

 First try to go along to a show to see 'how it's done'.
 There are Pygmy Goat shows held at various venues across the country.
 Some are included in large Agricultural County Shows while others are run by Club members and held at smaller locations.
 A full list of show dates, venues and contact details are included in P.G Notes magazine as well as here, on the Pygmy Goat Club website (see Shows tab)

 Before entering a goat in the Breed Section classes check that the goats you wish to show have no disqualifying faults such as mouth defects or teat faults.
-For these classes PGC Approved shows will only accept pygmy goats which are registered in the Herd Book and you must also be a member of the PGC.
+PGC Approved shows will only accept pygmy goats which are registered in the Herd Book for the Breed Section classes, and you must also be a member of the PGC.
 The show schedule will list any other rules or requirements to enter that particular show.
 The PGC also has their own set of show rules.

-Pygmy goats which have any disqualifying breed faults can be entered in the Pet Section classes in either Pet Female or Wether classes.
+Wethers and pet females which have any disqualifying breed faults can be entered in the Pet Section classes.
 You may also enter un-registered pygmy goats in any of the pet classes.
 The pet classes are very informal and often pet goats are exhibited by children.
 Your goat will be judged on condition/presentation, temperament and their conformation will also be taken into account.
 The winners of each pet class competes for the overall Best Pet and Reserve Best Pet awards.
-There are rosettes awarded in each indivual class as well.
+There are rosettes awarded in each individual class as well.

 Junior Handler classes are popular for children to show off their showing/handling skills.